 Born in China, Gina was educated and lived for 15 years in the UK, Gina now lives and works between China, Switzerland and the UK.
 She closely engages with art collectors on consulting, collection strategies, acquisitions and private sale mandates, while maintaining an international network of gallerists, curators and institution professionals from Asia, Europe and the US.

 Gina holds BSc in Investment Banking from University of Reading and MSc in Investment Management from CASS Business School, City University of London, UK.

-Stefano Rabolli Pansera, GFAA Advisory Board and Art Liaison Committee
+Stefano Rabolli Pansera, GFAA Executive Committee and Art Liaison Committee

 Stefano Rabolli Pansera is an Italian architect and curator.
 He studied at the Architectural Association School of Architecture in London, graduating with Honours in 2005.

 Mr. Rabolli Pansera is a Director at Hauser & Wirth in London.

 After working at Herzog & de Meuron between 2005 and 2007, Rabolli Pansera returned to the Architectural Association to teach.
 He has lectured in Cagliari, Cambridge, Naples, Wuhan, Seoul, Rejkyavik and Madrid.

 In 2010, Rabolli Pansera founded Beyond Entropy Ltd., a London-based not-for-profit company operating internationally at the threshold of art, architecture and geopolitics.
 In 2012 and 2013, he directed the Museum of Contemporary Art of Calasetta and initiated, designed and directed the Mangiabarche Gallery in Sardinia.